matterport/Mask_RCNN/samples/driving_area/README.md

 ## Run Jupyter notebooks
-Open the `inspect_data.ipynb` or `inspect_model.ipynb` Jupter notebooks.
-You can use these notebooks to explore the dataset and run through the detection pipelie step by step.
+Open the [inspect_driving_model](inspect_driving_model.ipynb) Jupter notebook.
+You can use the notebooks to run through the detection pipelie step by step.

-## Train the Balloon model
+## Train the model

 Train a new model starting from pre-trained COCO weights
 ```